[image]

 Running Content Backups

 To use this app to back up content folders on your PC or phone, you'll need a removable USB drive to host the backup copy, and versions of this app for each device you'll be backing up.
-Get the Android version for your phones, and one of the free versions of this app for your Windows, macOS, or Linux PCs.
+Get the Android version for your phones, and one of the versions of this app for your Windows, macOS, or Linux PCs.

 See the tips above for more on the USB drive, and open this site's App Packages guide to fetch both Android and PC versions of this app.
 For backups, you'll copy content first, sync it later after changes, and verify it as desired, as the following sections will explain: